S4nfs/AssureSense/README.md

 - Gemini for SOAP summary generation
 - Exposure to Python Backend using Rest API deployed on docker

+### Known Bugs:
+Diarization bug: Return transcript events that include speaker labels in an utterances array are labbeled as only Speaker[0].
+I'll fix this before we meet.

 ## Getting Started

 ### Installation